jwells131313/dargo/README.md

 The rest of the security example is found in the examples/security_example.go file.
 It is an exercise left to the reader to modify the implementation of the Validator to also disallow people from Unbinding the ValidationService itself, since if someone could do that they could disable the security checks!

+### Configuration Listener

+A user may register an implementation of ConfigurationListener to be notified whenever the set of Descriptors in a ServiceLocator has changed.
+The ConfigurationListener must be in the Singleton scope.